Risk-Neutral Pricing of Financial Instruments in Emission Markets: A Structural Approach: Numerical analysis

-Because the partial differential equation \eqref{eq:call_PDE} requires the allowance price as an input parameter, it is necessary to solve \eqref{eq:call_PDE} and \eqref{eq:allowance_PDE} in parallel in order to obtain the value of the option.
-The numerical scheme that determines the price of the call as a function of the demand for electricity and the cumulative emissions is explained in Appendix \ref{ap:num_scheme_option_one_cp} and the resulting value surface is plotted in Figure \ref{fig:optionsurf_one_cp}.
+Because the PDE \eqref{eq:call_PDE} requires the allowance price as an input parameter, it is necessary to solve \eqref{eq:call_PDE} and \eqref{eq:allowance_PDE} in parallel in order to obtain the value of the option.
+The numerical scheme that determines the price of the call as a function of the demand for electricity and the cumulative emissions is explained in Appendix \ref{ap:num_scheme_option_one_cp}, and the resulting value surface is plotted in Figure \ref{fig:optionsurf_one_cp}.